-Zachary, for instance, fell head over heels for Beth.
+Deshawn, for instance, fell head over heels for Dominique.
 In the first six months, they were inseparable.
 He stopped doing all of the things that he liked to do before he met her, like going to hockey games, working on his car, and spending a night out with the guys.
 His school work began to suffer as did his job performance.

 * It is important to share in someone else's life and respect their interests and priorities without giving up the things that are important to you.